What I learned in one afternoon about growing your own vegetables.

 Update fall 2010.
 From now on the only beans I'm growing are green beans for freezing and canning.
 Way too much trouble for a few cups of dry beans, however exotic they may be.

 One thing I use a lot of that is imported in winter here is celery.
 I had read somewhere that you could grow it here in the north and store it, roots and all, in soil in a cardboard crate in the basement for months.
 But Tom and another very experienced local grower said celery is fussy to grow because you have to “hill” it to “blanch” the bottoms.
 For winter use it’s just as good to grow “leaf celery” and quickly dry the chopped leaves for use in soups and stews.
 Celeriac (a root with celery’s flavor) needs a really long time to grow as seedlings in the window and you have to keep the ground moist all summer to get nice big roots.
-I didn't.
-But I'll try again next year and water more often.
+Lovage is a perennial that has leaves just like celery.
+I couldn't get it to establish in my garden, but it's worth trying.

 I didn't think they were worth growing.
 Wrong.
+If you want to try only one crop, make it onions.
+It will vastly improve the taste of most of the recipes on this site.
 The quality of the onions you grow yourself and properly cure is not obtainable in the regular grocery store.
-I'm growing 400 next year.

 A five-foot square patch with four plants growing out of the middle yielded many pounds of cukes, enough to make two batches of 14 pints of pickles.
-I made lots of bread-and-butter pickles this year.
-Yummy with hummus sandwiches and squash soup.
+Bread-and-butter pickles are yummy with hummus sandwiches and squash soup.

 This was my gardening surprise success.
 I grew rutabaga, turnip, parsnip, beets, celeriac, and carrots.
-Everything is small, but that's because this is my first year in poor soil.
 About my root cellar here.

 Today at Lynn's House followed my gardening experiences.